Annual Renewal - Denturists

 Annual renewal FAQs

-Log in and payment
+Denturist Login and payment

-If you do not receive an email there within 24 hours, please use the contact us page or call 672-202-0458 (toll-free: 1-866-329-7093) to get in touch.
+It may take 15 minutes for a temporary password to be delivered to you via email.
+Please refrain from submitting additional temporary password requests.
+If you do not receive an email within 24 hours, please use thecontact us pageor call 672-202-0458(toll-free:1-866-329-7093) to get in touch.

 Still not working?
-Please call BCCOHP at 672-202-0458 (toll-free: 1-866-329-7093).
+Please call BCCOHP at672-202-0458(toll-free:1-866-329-7093).

+Payment by cheque, money order or bank draft is acceptable.
 Please mail your cheque, money order or bank draft with the exact amount by March 31 to:

 BCCOHP